 Treasury Prime partners with Unit21 to offer transaction monitoring tools for both the fintech and the bank partner in connection with FBO accounts so that the bank partners have direct visibility into these transactions.

-Some BaaS providers offer a singular FBO model through bank partnerships.
-In this particular model, the BaaS provider opens one singular FBO account for the benefit of all of its fintech end-users across various companies, rather than have each fintech open an FBO account with the partner bank directly.
+Some BaaS providers offer an intermingled FBO model through bank partnerships.
+In this particular model, the BaaS provider opens one FBO account for the benefit of all of its fintech end-users across various companies, rather than have each fintech open an FBO account with the partner bank directly.

 The level of risk in this arrangement could be profoundly greater than the risk of a traditional FBO account.